 Whipped cream in cans and frozen whipped toppings in tubs contain palm oil.

-You can make your own using heavy cream — see below to choose one without palm oil — and sugar.
+You can make your own using heavy cream.
+Choose heavy cream without palm oil, and blend with sugar.

 Heavy whipping cream

-Read labels in order to choose these palm oil free options:
+Read labels and choose palm oil free options.

 You can use palm oil free heavy whipping cream in sauces and to make whipped cream (see above).